MichalSmyk/golden-square-python/phase_2/design_recipe_ex_1.md

 """
 reading_time("assume 300 words here") => 1.5

-"""
-Given a None value
-It throws an error
-"""
-extract_uppercase(None) throws an error
 ```

 _Encode each example as a test.
 You can add to the above list as you go._